Measurement That Matches Theory: Theory-Driven Identification in IRT Models: Introduction

-The problem of mismatched theory and measure is particularly evident when traditional IRT methods are used to analyze responses to surveys that had been designed with the specific intent of measuring theoretical concepts.
-In such cases, the survey design included information about the manner in which survey questions tie to concepts of interest.
+The problem of mismatched theory and measure is particularly evident when traditional IRT methods are used to analyze responses to surveys designed with the specific intent of measuring theoretical concepts.
+In such cases, the survey design includes information about the manner in which survey questions tie to concepts of interest.
 Yet, that information is not used when computing latent dimensions from survey responses in a traditional IRT model.
-In fact, traditional IRT methods can estimate latent dimensions that exhibit none of the links between theoretical concepts and survey responses that the survey designer had carefully established when creating the questions, simply because there exists a model that fits the data better than one that takes the question design into account.
+In fact, traditional IRT methods can estimate latent dimensions that capture none of the carefully established links between theoretical concepts and survey responses, simply because there exists a model that fits the data better than one that takes the question design into account.

-To avoid mischaracterizing the substantive meaning of latent dimensions, analysts often use other information, exogenous to the data source from which the latent dimensions were derived, to assign meaning according to the placement of well-known data units along the latent dimensions.
-For example, legislative voting patterns are only one of many data sources that can speak to legislators' ideological positions; others include speeches and donor behavior.
-However, there are several concerns with relying on exogenous information.
-One is that additional information is often not available at all, as, for instance, it is not in anonymous surveys.